coliff/chrome-extension-upload-action/README.md

 # Chrome extension upload

-This action uploads the specified ziped chrome extension to the provided app id.
+This action uploads the specified zipped Chrome extension to the provided app id.
 It uses the specified refresh token to generate an access token for uploading.

 ## Inputs